 Payment of Fees

 All fees, fines, bookstore charges, etc. must be paid by the last day of the term.
 After the term ends, unpaid accounts will be turned over to an outside collection agency.
 The University will pursue any and all collection efforts and practices including referring accounts to collection agencies and reporting to the credit bureaus.
-Accounts may be assessed additional collection charges up to 30% of the unpaid principal balance when it is referred to a collection agency.
+Accounts may be assessed additional collection charges of 30% of the unpaid principal balance when it is referred to a collection agency.
 Your Missouri state income tax refund may also be intercepted to partially or fully satisfy a past due debt to the University.
 Educational and related fees are generally non-dischargeable in bankruptcy and will survive after the bankruptcy has closed.
-Except in certain limited situations, this means that a student will still owe the debt to the university after the bankruptcy.
+Except in certain limited situations, this means that a student will still owe the debt to the University after the bankruptcy.

 Online – Log on to the MyView student system to make payment using a personal checking or savings account (with no additional fee) or a Visa, MasterCard, Discover or American Express credit card (2.75% service fee applied to credit card payments).

-Any communications concerning disputed debts, including instruments tendered as full satisfaction of debt, must be sent to Account Disputes, 1 University Blvd., 289 Millennium Student Center, St. Louis, MO 63121-4400.
+Any communications concerning disputed debts, including instruments tendered as full satisfaction of debt, must be sent to Account Disputes, One University Blvd., 289 Millennium Student Center, St. Louis, MO 63121-4400.